 The transition from NOC to SOC has been in progress for several years.
 At the same time, innovations in Artificial Intelligence (AI) and Machine Learning (ML) have enabled the automation of many assurance processes.
 With an explosion of 5G services imminent, and the emergence of a host of new KPIs for new services with differentiated QoS, the SOC must also evolve to ensure the delivery of consistent experiences for all users and devices.
 What could the evolved SOC look like?

 The SOC is fundamental to connecting experience to network performance

-We’ve already witnessed the start of the shift from the NOC – network operations centre – towards a view that embraces services – the service-oriented operations centre, or SOC.
+We’ve already witnessed the start of the shift from the NOC – network operations center – towards a view that embraces services – the service-oriented operations center, or SOC.
 The essential difference can be summed up by:

 “The NOC tells me what things are working; the SOC tells me how this affects my services.”

 While we won’t go into technical details here, the SOC achieves this by correlating and aggregating data from multiple systems into a complete, end-to-end view, so that all data that relates to the systems involved in, say service A, can be brought together.

 This essentially eliminates the legacy, siloed view in which systems were managed separately – without the consolidated view necessary to support services.
 We’ve written about this on numerous occasions and it’s clear that the service-oriented view is now starting to take precedence, delivering insights above and beyond the end-to-end view.

 The gap between problem detection and resolution needs to close